List of cities in Bihar by population

-This is a list of urban agglomerations and cities (those not included in the Urban Agglomerations), with a population above 100,000 as per 2011 census in the Indian state of Bihar:
+Bihar is administratively divided into 9 divisions and 38 districts.
+For the administration of urban areas, Bihar has 19 municipal corporations, 89 nagar parishads (city councils), and 154 nagar panchayats (town councils). …

+Richest city (recent)

+As per the Bihar Economic Survey 2024–25, Patna district recorded the highest per-capita gross district domestic product (GDDP) in the state (₹1.21 lakh in 2022–23), making Patna the richest urban centre in Bihar.

+Note: The Economic Survey reports district-level figures; Patna city lies within Patna district.

-Urban Agglomeration
+Urban agglomeration

-In the census of India 2011, an Urban Agglomeration has been defined as follows:
+In the census of India 2011, an urban agglomeration is defined as follows:

 "An urban agglomeration is a continuous urban spread constituting a town and its adjoining outgrowths (OGs), or two or more physically contiguous towns together with or without outgrowths of such towns.
 An Urban Agglomeration must consist of at least a statutory town and its total population (i.e. all the constituents put together) should not be less than 20,000 as per the 2001 Census.
 In varying local conditions, there were similar other combinations which have been treated as urban agglomerations satisfying the basic condition of contiguity."

-Constituents of Urban Agglomerations in Bihar
+Constituents of urban agglomerations in Bihar

-The constituents of Urban Agglomerations in Bihar, with a population of 100,000 or above, are noted below:
+The constituents of urban agglomerations in Bihar, with a population of 100,000 or above, are noted below: